ggherardi/tlm_react_native_ios/README.md

 TODO:

 - TLM Logo is white on grey background
-- Datepicker is grey on grey background
+OK - Datepicker is grey on grey background
 OK - Button in Login screen is ugly